May 1-31, 2022

 I'll add to this as I get more feedback.

-- What if I don't have time to do a full hill repeat?
-Do a short up/down, just enough to get you back at the starting elevation at or less than 60:00.
-Or, stop before 60:00.
+What if I don't have time to complete a full repeat before 60:00?
+Do a short up/down, just enough to get you back at/below the starting elevation at or before 60:00.